smartluck1125/template-ts/README.md

 # TypeScript with ES Module

-A template for node.js using typescript and esm
+A Template for Node.js using TypeScript and ES Module.

 ## Features